The Church's Weaknesses

 The clergy often use a sort of eschatological fatalism to justify their lack of self-care.
 They feel that if they expend themselves completely in the Lord’s work, God will look after them -- body, mind, and spirit.
 Because their final goal is to be with the Lord, it’s alright to mortgage one’s body against this final eventuality.

 These stress effects are compounded by their effects on the priest’s family.
 80% of pastors believe the ministry has a negative effect on their families, and 33% of pastors will clearly state that outright.
 94% of minister’s wives, and 91% of their children feel they are under extra pressure; and 54% of the wives and 46% of the children strongly feel this way.
-10% of pastors will quit because their families cannot cope with these unwritten expectations.
+The resulting depression leads 80% of pastor’s children to seek professional help as adults.
+95% of pastors say they would abandon their calling and seek another, if it would save their marriage, and 10% of the pastors who quit cite the inability to cope with these unwritten expectations as their reason for leaving.
+30-50% of clergy marriages end in divorce; while a pastor might avoid burnout, their wife might burnout because:

 As a result, pastors constantly struggle to stretch and optimize extremely limited resources, on both institutional and personal levels.
 Despite all of their tax advantages, most churches struggle to keep the lights on.
 70% of typical church revenues go to overhead.
 This why churches are always planning, engaged in, or wrapping up capital drives, in order to: